ashishagarwal2023/CutYourURL/README.md

 I just wanted to have a cool project, and I made this.
 I also need to shorten some URLs, and bit.ly's URL shortner is good but not free and it requires me to have a account.

 Just a project to include in my stack.
 Also, this domain is just a 1-year domain from GitHub Student Dev Pack, I'm not sure where would I move it after it expires.

+There are some issues with the domain so sadly I cannot have a custom domain for this site. ;-;

 > For information about every commits (not all, but new feature ones), there is a updates.md file.